Aetolia-Acarnania: Modern Aetolia-Acarnania

 Aetolia and Acarnania became a prefecture and merged to form Aetolia-Acarnania after the Greek War of Independence in the late-1820s; the prefecture included Evrytania at the time, and it ranked second largest in Greece.
 Evrytania separated from the prefecture in 1948.
 In the 20th century, ferry services between Rio and the Peloponnese began. and in the 1950s and the 1960s ferry services began to incorporate vehicles.
 Following World War II and the Greek Civil War a number of buildings needed to be repaired.

-A drawbridge linking the island of Lefkada began in the 1960s.
-The prefecture's first reservoir, the Acheloos Dam over the Acheloos was under construction in 1967 and completed in the early 1970s delivering water and hydro to western part of Greece, villages were relocated at the time.
-Two more dams were added, the Stratos Hydroelectric Dam in the 1980s and another in the late-1980s.
+A drawbridge linking the island of Lefkada was built in the 1960s.
+The prefecture's first reservoir, created by the Acheloos Dam over the Acheloos, was under construction in 1967 and completed in the early 1970s, delivering water and hydropower to western part of Greece.
+Villages were relocated at the time.
+Two more dams were added, the Stratos Hydroelectric Dam in the 1980s and another in the late 1980s.

 Transportation

 The following years, GR-5 bypassed Messolonghi and Agrinion and GR-38 became connected with paved road with Eurytania and Phthiotida.
 In the late-1980s, the by-pass of Naupaktos began construction but after paving the road, the signs did not appear and until 1998, it was left unopened.
 In 1999, the road was re-repaired and finally opened to traffic.
 In 2000, the construction of the Rio-Antirio or the Charilaos Trikoupis Bridge connecting the Peloponnese began construction and was opened to traffic in August 2004.
 The superhighway, the Ionia Odos (Ionian Motorway) which will run centrally bypassing communities began construction in 2001 at a part between Messolonghi and the curve, this section remains to be unpaved, the rest of the highway is in plan but the opening date is not yet set.

-A railway formally served the places from Kryoneri and Agrinio and served with the ferry with Rio.
+A railway formerly served the places from Kryoneri and Agrinio and served with the ferry with Rio.
 In the 1980s, the service came to an end.